miekg/gitopper/README.md

 A sparse (but with full history) git checkout will be done, so each service will only see the files it will actually need.

+- create target directory for bind mounts.... package should do this.

 ## Bootstrapping